ZandBraxton/todo-list/README.md

 have a way to put tasks in projects (done) have ability to delete projects, which delete all tasks in it (done) -->
 <!-- Have a description for projects (done) -->

-Move projectfactory to taskfactory and rename the file "factories"